DecisionsDev/odm-docker-kubernetes/contrib/secrets-store/README.md

 To manage this process, the SecretProviderClass Custom Resource Definition (CRD) is utilized.
 Within this provider class, it's necessary to specify the address of the secure secret store and the locations of the secret keys.

-As an example, we have populated some data.
+As an example, we have populated some sample data.
 You will need to adjust it according to your needs.

 First create the username and associated password used to connect to the internal database: